Tim Howard: International career

 After Mexico defeated the United States to win the 2011 Gold Cup Final, Howard made a controversial statement regarding the post-match ceremony.
 The trophy presentation was conducted entirely in Spanish, despite the tournament being held in the United States.
 Howard went on to say that it was a "disgrace" and commented further that if the final had been in Mexico City and the United States had won, the ceremony would not have been made in English.

 On June 7, 2014, in the buildup to the 2014 World Cup, Howard received his 100th cap for the United States in a 2–1 defeat of Nigeria.
 On June 22, Howard was named man of the match for his display during the United States' 2–2 draw with Portugal; his most notable save was a reaction stop to deny Éder, having previously diverted Nani's shot onto the post.

 On July 1, Howard was again awarded man of the match, despite the United States losing 2–1 to Belgium after extra time in the round of 16.
 During the match, he broke the record for most saves in a World Cup match with 15.
 After breaking this record, his performance was celebrated worldwide on the internet, with the hashtag #ThingsTimHowardCouldSave trending on Twitter.

 Following the World Cup, in August 2014, Howard asked U.S. men's national team coach Jürgen Klinsmann to allow him to take a break from international soccer until September 2015; as a result, he missed the 2015 Gold Cup.
-He was called up again in August 2015, for the team's friendly against Peru on September 4, at RFK Stadium.
+He was called up again in August 2015, for the team's friendly against Peru on September 4, at the RFK Stadium.

 Howard was a member of the team that won the 2017 Gold Cup.
 However, following to national team's failure to qualify for the 2018 World Cup later that year, after a surprise 2–1 away defeat to Trinidad and Tobago on October 10, he was no longer capped at international level.
 With 121 appearances, he is the most capped goalkeeper in U.S. men's national team history.